Akhil-60/community-intelligence-platform/README.md

 ---

-# Overview
+# 📖 Overview

-Community Intelligence Platform is an AI-powered research analytics and network intelligence system that automatically collects research publications, builds collaboration networks, detects research communities, identifies influential researchers, and analyzes research trends.
+Community Intelligence Platform is a research analytics and network intelligence system designed to discover hidden collaboration patterns within scientific research communities.

+The platform automatically collects research publications from the OpenAlex database, constructs author collaboration networks, detects research communities using graph-based algorithms, identifies influential researchers, and analyzes emerging research trends through interactive visualizations.

-The platform combines graph theory, network science, community detection algorithms, and interactive visualization to transform research publication data into actionable insights.
+Traditional research databases provide publication records but often fail to reveal the underlying collaboration structure among researchers.
+This project addresses that challenge by transforming publication metadata into a collaboration network where researchers are represented as nodes and co-authorship relationships are represented as edges.

+Using NetworkX and the Louvain Community Detection Algorithm, the system identifies groups of closely connected researchers, enabling the discovery of research communities, influential contributors, and domain-specific collaboration patterns.

+The final output is presented through an interactive Streamlit dashboard that provides real-time insights into research communities, collaboration networks, researcher rankings, and topic distributions.

 ---

+# 🎯 Problem Statement

+Modern scientific research generates massive volumes of publications across multiple disciplines.
+While publication databases provide access to research papers, they do not easily reveal:

+* Hidden collaboration communities
+* Influential researchers within a field
+* Community-level research interests
+* Emerging research trends
+* Structural relationships among researchers

+Researchers, institutions, and policymakers require these insights to understand knowledge flow, identify experts, evaluate collaborations, and discover emerging areas of research.

+This project addresses these challenges using graph analytics, network science, and community detection techniques.

+---

+# 🎯 Objectives

+* Collect research publication data using OpenAlex API
+* Construct researcher collaboration networks
+* Detect hidden research communities
+* Rank influential researchers
+* Identify dominant research topics
+* Visualize collaboration structures interactively
+* Generate actionable research intelligence

+---

-# Key Features
+# ✨ Key Features

 ## Research Paper Collection